 - Warehouse Manager

-The pedagogy will comprise of lectures by specialized faculty, case discussions, and hands on exposure to relevant software and tools.
-Concepts will be explained using examples drawn from the real life and will cover current trends and market practices.
-The institutions education policy is centered on equipping the candidates with adequate tools to approach real-time problems with creative and dynamic, yet industry relevant solutions.
+The pedagogy will comprise lectures by specialized faculty, case discussions, and hands-on exposure to relevant software and tools.
+Concepts will be explained using examples drawn from real life and will cover current trends and market practices.
+The institution’s education policy is centered on equipping the candidates with adequate tools to approach real-time problems with creative and dynamic, yet industry-relevant solutions.

-Graduates in Commerce, Engineering, Economics, Statistics, Computer Science, Business Administration.
-Working professionals may apply too.
+60% career with graduation in Commerce, Engineering, Economics, Statistics, Computer Science, Business Administration.
+Apply through your CAT / MAT / XAT / CMAT / KIITEE Management / KIITEE score.
+Working Professionals may apply too.

 The program curriculum is broadly divided to cover four dimensions